fastruby/blog/_posts/2019-08-27-introducing-bundler-leak.markdown

 author: bronzdoc

 ---
-In this blog post I will introduce `bundler-leak` -- A bundler plugin to find known memory leaks in your dependencies.
+In this blog post I will introduce bundler-leak -- A bundler plugin to find known memory leaks in your dependencies.

 <!--more-->

-The [`bundler-leak`](https://github.com/rubymem/bundler-leak) plugin is a fork of the famous [`bundler-audit`](https://github.com/rubysec/bundler-audit) plugin.
+The [`bundler-leak`](https://github.com/rubymem/bundler-leak) plugin is a fork of the famous [`bundler-audit`](https://github.com/rubysec/bundler-audit).

 Just like `bundler-audit`, `bundler-leak` works thanks to a couple of community-driven, open source projects.
 The first one is called [ruby-mem-advisory-db](https://github.com/rubymem/ruby-mem-advisory-db): a text-based database of gems with known memory leak issues.
 Bundler Leak will compare gems stored in this database against your Gemfile.
 For example: